feimosi/baguetteBox.js/README.md

 ## Responsive images

 To use this feature, simply put `data-at-{width}` attributes on `a` tags with value being a path to the desired image. `{width}` should be the maximum screen width the image can be displayed at.
 The script chooses the first image with `{width}` greater than or equal to the current screen width for best user experience.
+That last `data-at-X` image is used also in the case of a screen larger than X.

 Here's an example of what the HTML code can look like:
 ```html